 brew install gnupg

-If you are using another OS, for example, Linux, you can use the corresponding package manager.
+If you are using another OS, for example, Linux, we can use the corresponding package manager.
 Most likely, this would work:

 sudo apt-get install gnupg